Martin Pierre Marsick: Career

-In 1871, Marsick joined the newly established Société Nationale de Musique in Paris and also founded a string quartet.
 Between 1875 and 1895, he performed in concerts in collaboration with the leading conductors in Paris - Charles Lamoureux, Jules Pasdeloup, and Édouard Colonne, while also touring the rest of Europe and the United States.
+In 1895, Marsick made his American début.
 He played additionally with Joseph Joachim and in a trio with the cellist Anatoliy Brandukov and the pianist Vladimir von Pachmann.